 The mission of the Manchester Public Schools Enrichment Department is to ensure that all children have access to enriching instruction based on their individualized needs and aligned to standards.

-The Manchester Public schools provides enrichment opportunities embedded within the K-8 curriculum.
-All students have access to an education that engaging, motivating and personalized through experiences that promote creativity, critical thinking and problem solving.
+The Manchester Public schools provide enrichment opportunities embedded within the K-8 curriculum.
+All students have access to an education that engaging, motivating and personalized through experiences that promote creativity, critical thinking and problem-solving.

-The Enrichment Teachers have various models of instruction to reach every learner grades 3-5.
-In some instances they will push into a classroom, coteaching with a teacher and in other instances, they will pull groups of students for interest based activities that could include: designing their own break out box, coding, and research.
+The Enrichment Teachers have various models of instruction to reach every learner grades 5-8.
+In some instances they will push into a classroom, co-teaching with a teacher and in other instances, they will pull groups of students for interest-based activities that could include: designing their own break outbox, coding, and research.
 Through the enrichment model, multiple educators are able to view students through a variety of lens and seek students that may be identified as gifted or talented.

-We use a comprehensive process to find and identify our students that demonstrating behaviors of giftness.
-A team of educators examine academic performance over time, observe student behavior, we seek teacher recommendation and administer an assessment to all grade 3 students.
-The Naglieri, is administered in the Spring of Grade 3, on the computer.
-The assessment examines student ability to solve puzzles, a variety of non verbal questions.
+We use a comprehensive process to find and identify our students that demonstrating behaviors of giftedness.
+A team of educators examine academic performance over time, observe student behavior, we seek teacher recommendation and administer an assessment to all grade 4 students.
+The Naglieri is administered in the Fall of Grade 4, on the computer.
+The assessment examines students ability to solve puzzles, a variety of nonverbal questions.
 For a complete understanding of our Gifted and Talented Identification Process please see the attached link.